susannegreulich/energyportfolio/README.md

 # Renewable Energy Investment Analysis Project

 A comprehensive investment analysis system for the top 10 renewable energy companies, built with Python and SQL.
-This project follows standard investment analysis protocols and provides detailed technical, fundamental, and risk analysis using a **Zero Duplication Unified Pipeline**.
+This project provides detailed technical, fundamental, and risk analysis using a **Unified Pipeline** approach.

 ## 🎯 Project Overview